 Meadow Jumping Mouse

-The meadow vole is a small, mostly nocturnal rodent.
-They are also known as other names such as the field mouse or meadow mouse.
+The meadow vole is a small, primarily nocturnal rodent.
+They are also known by other names, such as the field mouse or meadow mouse.

 Their colors vary from yellowish or reddish-brown to dark brown, and the underbody is gray.
 They measure about 12 cm and weigh about 43g.